May 11, 2022

 The prices of Hostinger’s WordPress hosting plans range from $1.99 to $11.59/month.

-Meanwhile, SiteGround’s WordPress hosting plans are priced precisely the same as their shared hosting services – between $6.99 and $14.99/month.
+Meanwhile, SiteGround’s WordPress hosting plans are priced precisely the same as their shared hosting services – between $3.99 and $10.79/month.

-Both plans offer caching, free SSL, daily backups, free CDN, and unlimited databases, as well as WordPress-specific features like automatic updates, WP-CLI, SSH access, and free migration.
+Both plans offer caching, free SSL, and free email, as well as WordPress-specific features like automatic updates, WP-CLI, SSH access, and free migration.

 Hostinger vs SiteGround: Direct Comparison